sav-che/TL-2/Authors/Störck, Anton (Freiherr) von {std. Störck}.md

-> [!cite] BHL link: this entry starts at [page 11](https://www.biodiversitylibrary.org/item/103683#page/21/mode/1up) of TL-2 Vol. VI.
+> [!cite] BHL link: this entry starts at [page 11](https://www.biodiversitylibrary.org/page/33212083) of TL-2 Vol. VI.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Störck, Anton \[Freiherr\] von (1731-1803), German (Württemberg) physician and pharmacologist in Vienna; Dr. med.
-1757; from 1760 private physician to the emperor; 1766 dean at the Vienna Medical Faculty, rector of the University 1768; later director of the Medical Faculty and of the medical studies at the University; "Freiherr" 1777. (*Störck*).
+1757; from 1760 private physician to the emperor; 1766 dean at the Vienna Medical Faculty, rector of the University 1768; later director of the Medical Faculty and of the medical studies at the University; "Freiherr" 1777.
+**Abbreviated name**: *Störck*

 #### Herbarium and types